iluwatar/java-design-patterns/README.md

 If you want to edit the existing UML diagrams I can easily add you as an editor to the corresponding GenMyModel-project.
 Just drop me an email mentioning the pattern you are editing.

+The is a good list of design patterns at [Wikipedia](http://en.wikipedia.org/wiki/Software_design_pattern).

 # Credits